QUESTIONS AND GAMES FOR CHILDREN

 At preschool children often play games pretending to be different animals and moving like them.

 But how does it feel to be a hedgehog? – a hare? – a horse? – explore imagination and empathy.
-Yes also research the science – (children's science books are wonderful) – but do it in balance with empathy for how it actually feels to be that animal.
+Yes, also research the science – (children's science books are often wonderful) – but do it in balance with empathy for how it actually feels to be that animal.

-And how does it feel to sense like animals, especially using the panoramic senses.
+And how does it feel to sense like animals, especially when using the panoramic senses.

 Panoramic Sensing

-Watching for movements all around and out of the corners of our eyes like a horse.
-Listening-out for dogs and humans like a hare or fox does.
-And smelling on the wind for coffee or food cooking, just as the hedgehog will smell for apples and beetles.
+Watch for movements all around and out of the corners of our eyes like a horse.
+Listen-out for dogs and humans like a hare or fox does.
+And smell on the wind for coffee or food cooking, just as the hedgehog will smell for apples and beetles.

 With listening, instead of asking a group of children to be silent, ask them : who can hear the first dog bark or pigeon cooing?
 This would make everyone collectively silent in order to listen.

-Ask children and groups of children to guess the distance and direction of a sound (and smell).
+Ask children and groups of children to guess the distance and direction of a sound (or smell).

 Focusing Games